-Displays a view that shows objects next to the front or rear sides of the vehicle.
-To select, touch Front/Rear Side View on the infotainment display when a camera view is active.
-Touch the button to toggle between front and rear camera views.
-Park Assist and RCTA overlays are not available when Front/Rear Side View is active.
+Side Forward/Rearward View: Displays a view that shows objects next to the front or rear sides of the vehicle.
+Touch Side Forward/Rearward View on the infotainment display when a camera view is active.
+Touching the button multiple times will toggle between forward and rearward views.
+Park Assist and RCTA overlays are not available when Side Forward/Rearward view is active.